-The equity of the home is the difference between the market value of the home and the remaining balance on the mortgage.
-The equity on a mobile home can be used to get a loan, but the funds are generally less readily available than other types of home loans.
-However, with perseverance, you can find a lending institution willing to help, as long as you and your mobile home meet the minimal requirements.
-Mobile home equity loans are also known for having higher interest rates, but you'll be able to receive all the money at once and use it however you choose, once you're approved.
+The equity of a home is the difference between its market value and the remaining balance on the mortgage.
+The equity of a mobile home can be used to get a loan, but the funds are generally less readily available than other types of home loans.
+However, with perseverance, you can find a lending institution willing to help, as long as you and your mobile home meet the minimum requirements.
+Mobile home equity loans are also known to have higher interest rates, but you'll be able to receive all the money at once and use it however you choose once you're approved.

 Determine your eligibility.
-To qualify for a mobile home equity loan, you must own a mobile home on which you've taken out a mortgage.
-The borrower must be 18 years old or older, have a good credit rating, a verifiable source of income and enough money to make a down payment of at least 5 percent of the loan amount.
+To qualify for a mobile home equity loan, you must own the mobile home for which you've taken out a mortgage.
+You must be at least 18 years old, have a good credit rating, have a verifiable source of income and have enough money to make a down payment of at least 5 percent of the loan amount.

 Determine if the structure is eligible.
-Mobile home equity loans are only available if the structure was manufactured after 1977, adheres to the HUD codes, and has full utilities including water, sanitation and electricity.
-The home must be well-maintained, have a permanent foundation, and it should be used as the borrower's primary residence.
+Mobile home equity loans are only available if the structure was manufactured after 1977, adheres to U.S. Department of Housing and Urban Development (HUD) codes and has full utilities, including water, sanitation and electricity.
+The home must be well-maintained, have a permanent foundation, and it should be used as your primary residence.

-Find a lender, once you're satisfied that the eligibility requirements are met.
-Get quotes from at least four different lenders, so you can compare and get the best rate.
-Contact local lenders, but also use online financial lenders which may offer better rates or a chance for comparison shopping.
+Get quotes from at least four lenders to determine the best rate.
+Contact local lenders, but also consider online financial lenders that may offer better rates or a chance for comparison shopping.
 The more quotes you get, the better chance you'll have of getting a good deal on your mobile home equity loan.